0cjs/sedoc/8bit/apple/logo.md

   books, etc.
 - \[csls2] [_Computer Science Logo Style:_ Volume 2: _Advanced
   Techniques_][csls2].
 Shows why Logo is _way_ more powerful than BASIC.

+Source, Emulators and Disks Images:
+- \[a2mit80] [`logo.958` from ITS files][a2mit80] seems to be the earliest
+  version I can find.
+"Preliminary version," "assembled 8/06/80."
+- \[a2mit81] [`logo.299` from ITS files][a2mit81] is a slightly later
+  version, possibly "1.0", "assembled 7/9/81."
+Adds "music" stuff.
+- \[itsvault] [Source and Documentation from ITS][itsvault].
+Many files, including both above, and some documentation.
+- The `LOGO.dsk` image in [pnebauer/ptp2bin][ptp2bin] appears to have been built from [a2mit80] above ("preliminary version," "assembled 8/06/80"), though the link in the README points to the newer [a2mit81] source code.
+- The MIT version of the two from [106 MIT Terrapin Logo][106disk] appears to be newer than [a2mit80] but earlier than [a2mit81], ("prototype version 2," "assembled 8 February 1981").
+- [MIT LOGO for the Apple II (1981)][a2disk81], reassembled by Lars Brinkhoff from [a2mit81] above.
+The other "1.0" versions on archive.org appear to be the same version as this.
+- [Apple Logo 1.5][1.5disk].
+Newer than 1.0 versions above, but still not "Logo II."
+Has `NODES` procedure; 1627 free.
+- [Apple Logo II][a2logo2disk]: 1984 128K ProDOS version.
+- \[AppleWin] [Apple II Emulator for Windows][AppleWin]

 Input, Keystrokes, Editing